Cinque Torri

-Cinque Torri (sometimes named also Cinque Torri di Averau; Fünf Türme) comprise a small rock formation belonging to Nuvolao group in the Dolomiti Ampezzane (part of the Eastern Dolomites) north-west of San Vito di Cadore and south-west of Cortina d'Ampezzo.
+Cinque Torri ("Five Towers", sometimes named also Cinque Torri di Averau; Fünf Türme) comprise a small rock formation belonging to Nuvolao group in the Dolomiti Ampezzane (part of the Eastern Dolomites) northwest of San Vito di Cadore and southwest of Cortina d'Ampezzo.

 Description

 Cinque Torri, as all the other mountains in the area, are made of dolomite, with a particular pale grey colour.
 The group is formed by five towers (which give the name to the mountain) with a maximum elevation of 2,361 m (Torre Grande).

 Every "tower" has its own name: